daedalusdontknow/Connecty/README.md

 ---

-## Commands

-Connecty offers a range of commands to make server management and interactions seamless.
-(Provide a brief overview or link to documentation if available.)

----

 ## Contributing

 Contributions are welcome!
 If you’re a developer and would like to add new features or improve existing ones: